 Even without this outside intervention, I think museums are looking at how to increase income.
 I recently saw one museum pro asking how much money their organisation might be able to make from YouTube adverts (answer not much).

-I do think that there are some fantastic opportunities for museums to use digital to rethink existing activities and generate more revenue.
+I do think that there are some fantastic opportunities for museums to use digital to rethink existing activities and generate more revenue online.